Form 843 Explained: How to Claim a Refund or Penalty Abatement

 • Decision: 3 to 6 months in most cases, sometimes longer

-• Approval: The IRS adjusts your account and either refunds the money or removes the penalty
+• Approval: the IRS adjusts your account and either refunds the money or removes the penalty

 If your claim is denied, you generally have 2 years from the date of the denial to file a refund suit in U.S. District Court or the Court of Federal Claims.
 Most taxpayers do not litigate Form 843 denials, but the option exists if the amount at stake justifies the cost.

-Common Mistakes When Filing Form 843
+A Few Common Mistakes Sink Form 843 Claims

-• Using Form 843 to claim an income tax refund: that requires Form 1040-X, not 843
+• Using Form 843 to claim an income tax refund.
+That requires Form 1040-X.

-• Mailing to the wrong IRS address: the correct address depends on the tax or notice involved; check the instructions or the notice you received
+• Mailing to the wrong IRS address.
+The correct address depends on the tax or notice involved.
+Check the instructions or the notice you received.

-The Line 7 Narrative Is What Wins or Loses Your Form 843 Claim
+The Line 8 Narrative Is What Wins or Loses Your Form 843 Claim

 Frequently Asked Questions About Form 843